-The Ohio Fair Employment Practices Act (RC Chapter 4112) is Ohio's version of Title VII, ADEA, EPA and ADA all rolled into one.
-"Chapter 4112," as it is generally called, prohibits employers from discriminating against employees on the basis of race, color, religion, sex, military status, national origin, disability, age or ancestry.
+The Ohio Fair Employment Practices Act (RC Chapter 4112) is Ohio's version of Title VII, ADEA, EPA and the Age Discrimination Act of 1975 all rolled into one.
+"Chapter 4112," as it generally is called, prohibits employers from discriminating against employees on the basis of race, color, religion, sex, military status, national origin, disability, age or ancestry.
 This prohibition as to discrimination applies to any matter directly or indirectly related to employment, including hiring, tenure and the terms, conditions or privileges of employment.
-This act further gives specific protections for pregnant women and those individuals who have opposed unlawful discriminatory practice under this act.
+The act further gives specific protections for pregnant women and those individuals who have opposed unlawful discriminatory practice under this act.
 It also applies to school districts in the context of public accommodation.